awnt/awnt.github.io/_posts/2021-06-01-Bank Churn.md

 Apply hypotheses Chi-square test to determine whether there is a significant association between churners and non-churners on each factor.

-The outcomes represent four variables including Gender,Num of Products,Active members and Locations are indeed useful for churn prediction ,the p-values of which are less than significance level at 0.05.Whereas Tenure and Credit Card have p-values considered significant that implies the lack of evident related to churn.
+The outcomes represent four variables including Gender,Num of Products,Active members and Locations are indeed useful for churn prediction ,the p-values of which are less than significance level at 0.05.Whereas Tenure and Credit Card have p-values considered significant and that implies the lack of evident related to churn.

 **Gender**
 ```